Skip to content

 The Gardens and Grounds in Winter

-During the winter, the gardens of Versailles transform.
+During the winter, the gardens of Versailles undergo a transformation.
 The fountains are turned off, and the statues and vases are covered to protect them from the cold weather.

 Without a doubt, it’s not the best time to see the gardens, so I’ve decided to leave them for a future visit.